 Jani leads fast pack in qualifying for 12 Hours of Sebring

-SEBRING, Fla.
-(AP) Neel Jani led Rebellion Racing to a track record at Sebring International Speedway by taking the pole for the Twelve Hours of Sebring this weekend.
+Neel Jani led Rebellion Racing to a track record at Sebring International Speedway by taking the pole with the fastest lap of 1 minute, 48.178 seconds.
+The Rebellion team thought Daytona was ''a disaster,'' said Jani, referencing its finish in 31st place.

 Ford Chip Ganassi Racing claimed the top two spots in GT Le Mans qualifying led by Ryan Briscoe in the No. 67 GT.
 Briscoe smashed the class track qualifying record and edged the Ganassi sister car driven by Dirk Mueller.

 Mueller, in the No. 66 Ford GT, is going for a third-consecutive major endurance race victory alongside co-drivers Joey Hand and Sebastien Bourdais.
 The trio won the 24 Hours of Le Mans last June and the Rolex 24 in January.
 Bourdais also won last Sunday's IndyCar season opener in St. Petersburg.

 Gustavo Yacaman qualified on the pole position in the Prototype Challenge class and Tristan Vautier gave the new Mercedes-AMG program its first pole in the GT Daytona class.
 The 12 Hours of Sebring starts Saturday morning.
 Track records were set in qualifying in each class except for PC.